BlackMirrorz/ARKitBusinessCard/README.md

 The app uses `ARImageTrackingConfiguration` to detect the business card and then present interactive content.

 As with all my work,  the code is fully commented (probably way too much!) so it should be very easy to follow.

+**Branches:**

+The Master Branch was originally compiled in XCode10 Beta using Swift 4.
+An updated Branch called Swift4, contains the project built in XCode 10.5 Beta and uses Swift 4.2.

 **Requirements:**